-Have you recently had a new furnace installed and are now noticing a weird smell?
-You’re not alone, because many other homeowners also experience this at first.
-Let’s review what’s causing this smell, and when you can expect it to go away, as well as three other furnace smells you shouldn’t ignore.
+Have you recently had a new furnace put in and are now having a weird smell?
+You’re not alone, because plenty of other homeowners also have this happen at first.
+Let’s review what’s causing this smell, and when you can look forward to it to disappear, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells

 There are two reasons why a new furnace might stink.

 Your furnace has a special coating on certain parts to keep them from rusting.
 This may include the heat exchanger, which safely removes gases including carbon monoxide naturally created during the heating process.